Are you here because you need help with team building? I can help!

 …because you are going to place objects on that ring to be lifted!
 Above you can see teams that have advanced enough to be lifting a cup with a ball on top!

 Now, don’t start off that hard!
 Start with a ball that will sit fairly steady on the center ring.
+(I use a tennis ball that sits in that center ring and is difficult to knock off!)
 That makes the first attempt a little easier.
 As the kids lift they will have to talk to each other and keep lifting at a steady pace.
-After any failed attempt have them talk.
+After any failed attempt stop and have them talk.
 What went wrong?
 What could they try next?

 When they get that first object lifted, try something harder.
 I usually go with a cup next and turn it upside down.
 When they successfully lift that I add something sitting on the cup.
 Eventually, I end with a small stuffed animal that sits precariously on the center.